 - All nominations must include the required information requested in the nomination form.

 - All nominations must be submitted by utilizing the Sask Sport Inc. Online Nomination Form.
 Handwritten or other submitted nominations will not be accepted.

 - Previous on-line nominations, for up to 3 years, can be up-dated and re-submitted in the categories of: Coach Male & Female Dedication, Official Male & Female and Volunteer awards.

 - NO ACRONYMS PLEASE: When completing the online nomination forms please do not use acronyms.
 Please spell out in full all competitions, events and awards.
 This will assist our Future Best & Awards Committee on reviewing the nominations.

-- The deadline for nominations is midnight on December 4, 2018.
+- The deadline for nominations is midnight December 6, 2019.
 The Future Best & Awards Committee has the right to not consider late submissions.